About Cira Center

 Mrs. Shields received her Master of Science in Nursing, Family Nurse Practitioner, from Indiana State University.
 She received her Post- Master Psychiatric Nurse Practitioner from the University of Cincinnati.
 She is dedicated to providing the evidence-based care that patients deserve.
 She desires to establish long-lasting relationships with clients.
 She has an interest in treating anxiety, depression, bipolar disorder, and ADHD.
 In her spare time, she enjoys spending time with her family, traveling, and reading.

-Specialties: Trauma, PTSD, Mood Disorders, Bipolar Disorder, Psychotic Disorders, ADHD
+Specialties: Trauma, PTSD, Mood Disorders, Stress Management, Grief/Loss, Multicultural Issues

 Specialties: Depression, Anxiety, Eating Disorders, Self-Harm, Generational Trauma

-Ilse (she/her/ella) earned her M.A in Clinical Psychology at Universidad de Monterrey, Mexico, and is currently pursuing her licensure as a Clinical Professional Counselor.
+Ilse (she/her/ella) is a Certified Mental Health & Nutrition Clinical Specialist.
+She earned her M.A in Clinical Psychology at Universidad de Monterrey, Mexico, and is currently pursuing her licensure as a Clinical Professional Counselor.
 She holds a B.A. in Psychology, with an emphasis in clinical psychology from Universidad de Monterrey, and a specialty in Clinical Systemic Approach.
 Previously, she gained therapy training and experience at a mental health institution centered on multidisciplinary care on eating and personality disorders in Mexico in residential and outpatient level of care (Comenzar de Nuevo).
 Additionally, she gained expertise in teaching evidence-based coping skills at a mental health center in intensive outpatient and partial hospitalization level of care (Eating Recovery Center/Pathlight).Ilse has provided mental health services to the Latin American community who are struggling with trauma and generational trauma due to migratory processes (Pilsen Wellness Center).

 Her clinical background includes working with young adults, adults, and adolescents, with a variety of presenting concerns.
 Her main interest and goal is to help clients recover from various types of trauma, and overcome anxiety and depressive symptoms and eating disorders (mostly anorexia nervosa, bulimia, and binge eating).
 Ilse is passionate about working with family conflict, mood challenges, self-esteem issues, body-image issues, relationship challenges, women’s issues, interpersonal conflicts, adjustment transitions and conflicts, and emotions.